Soldiers of a Different Cloth

 Based on a vast collection of letters, papers, records, and photographs in the archives of the University of Notre Dame, as well as other contemporary sources, Wukovits brings to life these nearly forgotten heroes who served wherever duty sent them and wherever the war dictated.
 Wukovits intertwines their stories on the battlefronts with their memories of Notre Dame.
 In their letters to their superior in South Bend, Indiana, they often asked about campus, the Grotto, and the football team.
 Their love for Notre Dame helped buttress them during their wartime tribulations, and their return to campus was akin to a warm homecoming.
 Soldiers of a Different Cloth will fascinate and engage all readers interested in the history of World War II and alumni, friends, and fans of the Fighting Irish.

-John Wukovits is a military expert specializing in the Pacific theater of World War II.
+John Wukovits is a New York Times best-selling author and military historian specializing in the Pacific theater of World War II.
 He is the author of many books, including Tin Can Titans, Hell from the Heavens, For Crew and Country, One Square Mile of Hell, and Pacific Alamo.
 He has also written numerous articles for such publications as WWII History, Naval History, and World War II.
 He lives in Michigan.

-"John Wukovits shines light on a previously little-known aspect of World War II: the vital role that chaplains—especially those from Notre Dame—played in providing spiritual comfort during times of great stress, and the ways they aided the sick, wounded, and others 'at the hour of their deaths.'
+"John Wukovits shines light on a previously little-known aspect of World War II: the vital role that chaplains—especially those from Notre Dame—played in providing spiritual comfort during times of great stress, and in aiding the sick, wounded, and others 'at the hour of their deaths.'
 For a long time medics have been regarded as 'unsung heroes' on the battlefield; to that short list can now be added chaplains.
-This superbly written work will do much to open peoples' eyes to these often-overlooked brave and selfless men." ~Flint Whitlock, author and editor of WWII Quarterly magazine
+This superbly written work will do much to open peoples' eyes to these often-overlooked brave and selfless men." —Flint Whitlock, author and editor of WWII Quarterly magazine